Neirea/e-commerce-1/README.md

 -   Session authentication with Passport.js
 -   Data is stored in PostgreSQL
 -   "Payments" via Stripe
--   REST API for usage of external services
+-   REST endpoints for the external services
 -   GraphQL for the internal services
--   Cloudinary for image uploading/hosting
+-   Cloudinary for image management

 ## Server technologies: